ucla-data-archive/dataverse-scripts/README.md

 - json

 ## readLidarFolder
-Reads though a folder of .las files (right now just 2) and makes a list with
+Reads though a folder of .las files (right now just 2) and makes a list with the filename and x and y, min and max boundries Not sure if this is correct for bounding box
- - filename
- - x and y, min and max boundries
- Not sure if this is correct for bounding box

  - **laspy**
  - numpy
  - glob